Ccarroll1201/Elk-Stack-Project/README.md

 ******DIAGRAM

 The Ansible Playbooks in the link below have been tested and used to generate a live ELK deployment on Azure.
 They can be used to recreate the entire deployment pictured above.
 Alternatively, select portions of the Playbook files may be used to install only certain pieces of it, such as Filebeat.

 ******LINK TO PLAYBOOK FILE

-This document contains the following details:
+This document contains the following sections:

 - Description of the Topology
 - Access Policies